GE

 Conclusion

-The two-basis-point inversion in UK mortgage fixes is the cleanest signal you will get from this market for the rest of 2026.
-The price of locking in for five years is currently lower than the price of locking in for two.
+The fourteen-basis-point inversion in UK mortgage fixes is the cleanest signal you will get from this market for the rest of 2026.
+The price of locking in for five years is currently lower than the price of locking in for two — and the gap widened in April.
 That is the market admitting it has no idea where rates go from here, and offering you the longer fix at a discount as compensation for taking the duration risk off its books.

 Take the discount.
-The 30 April MPC will hold.
+The 7 May MPC held.
 CPI will not collapse to 2% in the next 12 months.
-And if you are still re-fixing every two years in 2030, you will look back at April 2026 and wonder why you did not lock in when the curve was upside down.
+And if you are still re-fixing every two years in 2030, you will look back at May 2026 and wonder why you did not lock in when the curve was upside down.

 This article is for informational purposes only and does not constitute financial advice.
 Mortgage rates change daily and individual deals depend on your LTV, credit profile, and lender criteria.
 You should seek independent financial advice from a qualified mortgage broker before making any decisions about a property purchase or remortgage.